Block mounts

 mountPath: /data/dir-in-enclave

-In this example, the application running in the enclave will have access to the volume’s content under the directory /data/dir-in-enclave.
+In this example, the application running in the enclave will have access to the volume’s contents under the directory /data/dir-in-enclave.

 Start the parent daemon

-With the block mount option, one needs to run a daemon that provides the Anjuna Nitro enclave access to the block mount volume on the parent instance.
+With the block mount option, you need to run a daemon that provides the Anjuna Nitro enclave access to the block mount volume on the parent instance.
 This daemon needs to be running before starting the enclave.

 $ anjuna-block-manager.sh start --volume /home/ec2-user/enclave-data.img